mila-iqia/DeepDrummer/blog_post/blog_post.md

 # Dataset released

-Briefly describe the dataset that we're publishing, and give the download link.
-Make it sound like it's a contribution in its own right, but don't sell it too hard because we don't want to eclipse the actual core DeepDrummer.
+[TODO : Briefly describe the dataset that we're publishing, and give the download link.
+Make it sound like it's a contribution in its own right, but don't sell it too hard because we don't want to eclipse the actual core DeepDrummer.]

 # Running the code